Biden Vs. Trump: General Election Battle Is Now Set

 Trump tried to raise suspicion about why Obama had yet to endorse Biden, saying: “When is it going to happen?
 Why isn’t he?
 He knows something that you don’t know.”
 Former presidents typically don’t interject themselves in the primary process, and Obama had long maintained he wouldn’t get involved until a nominee had been selected.

-Biden's new status as the presumptive nominee affords him the freedom to move forward more openly with selecting his own running mate.
+Biden's status as the presumptive nominee affords him the freedom to move forward more openly with selecting a running mate.
 He’s already started vetting potential vice presidents, but he had to tread gently with Sanders still in the race.

 No more.